 The safe disposal of liquid waste requires specialist equipment.
 As such, it is important that you trust a professional wet waste management business to manage the disposal of your liquid waste.

 Confidential waste contains various forms of sensitive information.
-All the data you dispose of such as, bank information, customer information and billing information should be treated as confidential waste.
+All the data you dispose of such as, financial and customer information as well as personal data should be treated as confidential waste.
 If not properly disposed of, this data could potentially be used to damage yourself, your business, your customers or your employees.

 Even if you shred your documents, you still need to securely dispose the shredded material.
 During the 1979 Iranian revolution, local carpet weavers manage to assemble classified CIA documents that had been shredded.
 So make sure you dispose of your confidential waste through a trustworthy company.